 The more commonly-used option among the two recurve bow string types.
 A practical choice, but do take note of one glaring disadvantage.
 The option to customize or make some further adjustments on the bow string may be a hassle!

 Showing Some Love for Your Recurve Bow Strings

-Finally, we’d like to share some pointers on how to maintain and care for your recurve bow strings:
+Finally, we’d like to share some useful information on caring for your recurve bow strings: